FusRoman/grandma-gcn/README.md

 ```

 This pipeline ensures that GW alerts are processed rapidly, observation strategies are generated and distributed, and all relevant stakeholders are notified in real time.

+## Contributing

+Contributions are welcome!
+Please open issues or pull requests on [GitHub](https://github.com/FusRoman/grandma-gcn).

+## License

+Distributed under the CeCILL-C License.
+See [LICENSE](LICENSE) for details.

+## Acknowledgments

+Developed as part of the GRANDMA collaboration.